 If your refrigerator is leaking Freon, it can cause oily residue to appear on the floor.
 This is not Freon, because Freon is a gas and cannot be seen, but it is byproduct of a Freon leak.
 This oily substance can form a distance away from the leak, so when inspecting it can help to clean the bottom of the fridge and the area around it.
 If you see the residue forming again it will give you a better clue where the leak is.

 A refrigerator low on Freon will run continuously.
 If the motor is not running, a leak is not to blame.
 The motor will be running constantly if your refrigerator is leaking Freon.
-An erratic motor, a motor that doesn’t seem to cool, or a motor that stops running altogether is indicative of an electrical problem.
+An erratic motor, a motor that doesn’t seem to cool, or a motor that stops running altogether typically means an electrical problem.

 If you suspect a leak, you’ll want to call in a professional since this is a problem you won’t be able to fix on your own.
 Refrigerant is a chemical that can be dangerous if you’re not trained in proper handling.
 If you want to confirm your suspicions, you can try these DIY options until the pros get there.